corda/corda-kubernetes-deployment/README.md

 ---

-## MORE INFORMATION
+## IMPORTANT

+Kubernetes is a complex system and setting it up a successful deployment for the first time can be challenging as well.

+Please make sure you step through the [SETUP CHECKLIST](#setup-checklist) section carefully the first time you deploy, to avoid problems down the road.

 Additional information on setup and usage of this Corda Kubernetes Deployment can be found on the [Corda Solutions Docs](https://solutions.corda.net/deployment/kubernetes/intro.html) site.

-It is strongly recommended you review all of the documentation there before setting this up for the first time.
+It is strongly recommended you review the documentation there before setting this up for the first time to familiarize yourself with the topic at hand.

+---

+## SETUP CHECKLIST

+Since there are a number of prerequisites that need to be met and then a certain order of running everything, a checklist has been collated that you may find useful.

+Please see [CHECKLIST.md](CHECKLIST.md) for more information.

+**Note!**
+It is strongly recommended you follow the CHECKLIST, to not skip an important step, especially the first time you set up this deployment,

 ---